EarthGman/vim-config/.github/readme.md

 The first run will take some time to install the plugins and config files.
 Once the first run is complete, all files will be present in /nix/store until you run the garbage collector.

-**If the above command doesn't work ensure that "flakes" and "nix-command" are enabled within your nix installation or NixOS configuration under nix.settings.experimental-features**
+**If the above command doesn't work ensure that "flakes" and "nix-command" are enabled within your nix installation at /etc/nix/nix.conf or NixOS configuration under nix.settings.experimental-features**

 ------------------------------------------------------------------------
 # Installation